 You’ve probably noticed that music appreciation is a subject I love to teach.
 Yesterday, I wrote about Montessori-inspired Peter and the Wolf activities.
 Today, I want to share some Montessori-inspired activities for Swan Lake.

 Swan Lake is another great story to introduce classical music to young children.
 It’s a wonderful introduction to ballet stories, too.
-I used the Maestro Classics CD The Story of Swan Lake ($16.98).
-It’s also available as an MP3/PDF booklet download for $9.98.
+I used the Maestro Classics CD The Story of Swan Lake.
+Maestro Classics The Story of Swan Lake is now available as an MP3/PDF booklet download for $9.98.

 As a former band geek/All-State Band member, I appreciate high-quality music.
 The London Philharmonic Orchestra recordings are wonderful for adults as well as children.
 I’ve actually listened to the CD a number of times simply because I enjoy the music so much.